 Artificial shelters create a barrier from direct solar radiation; hence, creating shade for the young seedlings, so germination can occur more effectively compared to the open.

+revise… needs to be specific and testable.

+More permeable fabrics??

+Size?

+Color…

+Then 1-2 preds on impacts.
+Is there a ‘sweet spot’ for fabrics too?
+Haha on their benefit?

+Methods

+Experimental system

+Controlled lab conditions etc… set

+Design

+Lay out design

-Materials & Methods
+Materials

+List fabrics and explain how they differ

+Proposed analyses

+All data for repeated trials will be aggressed in X way etc… Then, GLMMS will be used etc. do not need a lot just some details

 Trials are currently being conducted in the lab.
 We selected three environmentally-friendly fabrics: burlap, 100% cotton canvas, and seedling nursery fabric.
+What is burlap?
+Define or describe fabrics just a bit.. fiber count, weight, etc, whatever people use to measure fabrics… thread count for sheets haha stuff like that.. were there any dyes in them?
 Fabrics were set-up at an angle to the ground to create shade.
 Approximately 300-400 seeds of the annual species Phacelia tanacetifolia (fiddleneck) were planted in seedling propagation trays with the dimensions 53.34 x 27.94 x 6 cm.
 Seeds of Cylindropuntia acanthocarpa (buckhorn cholla) were planted in a tray with the same dimension at the density of 0.5 seed/cm2.
 Tray soil mix was made from ~50% sand and 50% succulent/cacti soil mix.
 Trays were watered weekly.
 One tray of each species was placed under the fabric and one was placed in the open for a total of 3 fabric-open replicates.
 Data loggers were attached to pegs using zipties and placed in cups filled with sand under each fabric and in the open measuring RH, light intensity, and temperature at 1-hour intervals.
 LED lamps provided UV for a total of 12hours/day (suggested in the manual for dryland species).
 60-watt heat lamps were used to create artificial heat and remained lit for the entire duration of the study.
 Fabrics are tested for one month.
+Revise

 Preliminary Results